apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-windows/010-installing-the-driver-on-windows.md

 If you install Tableau after you install the MapR Drill ODBC driver, you must install the Tableau TDC FIle.
-When Tableau is already installed on the machine, the TDC file is installed automatically with the MapR Drill ODBC driver.
+When Tableau is already installed on the machine, the TDC file is installed automatically when you install the MapR Drill ODBC driver.

+### Installing the TDC File
+The MapR Drill ODBC driver installer installs the TDC file automatically.
+If you installed the MapR Drill ODBC driver first and then installed Tableau, you need to install the TDC file manually.

 **To install the MapRDrillODBC.TDC file manually:**